Trung1234/AccountManager/README.md

     + Delete all files in folder Migrations
     + For database migration , we need to follow the following steps.
 	Tools -> NuGet Package Manager -> Package Manager Console.
 	Run PM> Add-Migration MyFirstMigration to scaffold a migration to create the initial set of tables for our model.
-	If we receive an error , which states the term `add-migration' is not recognized as the name of a cmdlet, then close and reopen Visual Studio.
 	Run PM> Update-Database to apply the new migration to the database.
 Since our database doesn't exist yet, it will be created for us before the migration is applie
     + Run Import api to import 1000 account to DB